Ho Ying-chie

 In 1962, three directors and the chief accountant of Hong Kong Tobacco were charged with tax evasion.
 Ho Ying-chie was charged with assisting the company to evade profit tax and keeping falsified records.
 Ho's son, Ho Kwan-king, was also charged.
 On 15 February 1962, the four pleaded guilty in Victoria District Court.
 Ho was sentenced to a fine of HK$10,000.

 He supported various charitable causes including Project Orbis.
 In July 1996, Ho donated HK$100 million to aid flood victims in China.

-Ho died on 21 January 2000 at the Hong Kong Sanatorium aged 89.
+Ho died on 21 January 2000 at the Hong Kong Sanatorium.
+His body was flown to the United States for burial in Hartsdale, New York.

 Family

 Ho married when he was 18.

 Ho's grandchildren include Charles Ho (born 1949) and Canadian based David Ho (born 1953).